jvliegen/trusted_iot/content/_index.md

 header: true
 ---

 Trusted IoT is a research project, funded by [CORNET (COllective Research NETworking)](https://cornet.online/EN/Home/Home_node.html).
+The project started on September 1{{< sup "st" >}}, 2022 and will span over 24 months.

 ## Abstract